 A web developer portfolio is a great way to showcase your skills and receive acclaim for your efforts.

 Tailored browsing experience

-Building your profile from the ground up is indeed somewhat more difficult than using a template or enlisting the help of a professional.
+Building your profile from the ground up is indeed somewhat more difficult than using a template or enlisting the help of a web designer.
 However, doing so will ensure that you can customize how your site’s browsing experience will look to your users.

 Questions to Ask When Creating A Web Developer Portfolio

-Since web designer portfolios are more than simple collections of work samples, there are a few things that need to be considered when you’re constructing your website.
+Since web design portfolios are more than simple collections of work samples, there are a few things that need to be considered when you’re constructing your web developer portfolio.
 You can ask yourself these questions:

 - Does your copy contain too many words?